MadhumitaSushil/MadhumitaSushil.github.io/index.md

 # About me

 I am a PhD student in clinical Natural Language Processing at the Computational Linguistics and Psycholinguistics (CLiPS) Research Center, University of Antwerp, Belgium.
 My PhD supervisors are [Prof. Dr. Walter Daelemans](https://www.clips.uantwerpen.be/~walter/) and [Dr. Simon Šuster](http://simonsuster.github.io/).
-I am currently working on the [Accumulate](http://www.accumulate.be/) project funded by the the government agency Flanders Innovation and Entrepreneurship (VLAIO).

-My research interest is to apply machine learning algorithms to understand natural language text.
-At the same time, I am also inspired to understand the behavior of trained neural networks to make them more interpretable.
-My current focus involves clinical text understanding using deep learning techniques.
-In particular, I am investigating different document representation techniques to learn semantic representations at the patient level, along with model-agnostic interpretability techniques to understand these models and representations.
+My research interest is to apply machine learning algorithms to understand natural language text, with a current focus on clinical text.
+In particular, I am investigating different deep learning techniques to learn semantic representations at the patient level.
+In the clinical domain, an important requirement is often making predictions explainable.
+Consequently, my second focus involves developing model-agnostic interpretability methods to better understand these representations and how they affect downstream prediction tasks.
+I am currently working on the project [Accumulate](http://www.accumulate.be/) funded by the the government agency Flanders Innovation and Entrepreneurship (VLAIO).

 I hold a Master of Science in Language Science and Technology (spec.
 Language Technology) from Saarland University, Germany, and a Bachelor of Technology in Computer Science and Engineering from VIT University, Vellore, India.